techslateramu/allinone/aws/S3Bucket/S3Bucket.md

 ![TechSlate](../../global/images/ts.png)

+#  Introduction

+- What is ``Amazon S3Bucket`` ?

+    Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+Customers of all sizes and industries can use Amazon S3 to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.

 # To create AWS S3 Bucket, using ```AWS Console``` , ```AWS-CLI``` and  ```Powershell``` follow below steps :

 ## Pre-Requistes